TaraTritt/dapp-starter/README.md

 );
 ```

-7. Deploy the contract to the Rinkeby Network
+7. Deploy the contract to the Rinkeby Network. **Make sure to execute this command inside the ethereum directory**

 ```shell
 node deploy.js